India of Inchinnan: Current Use

 The building is now owned by Verint Systems, housing the business unit previously known as KANA Software before their purchase by Verint in 2014.
 Prior to this, the building was occupied by the same business unit, under the names Sword Ciboodle and originally Graham Technology.
-The building is also an office for Getronics, not anymore.who occupy much of the office section of the ground floor.
-The R34 Restaurant, also on the ground floor, is open to the public as well as facilitating conferences and events throughout the rest of the building.
+The building is also an office for Getronics, who occupy much of the office section of the ground floor.